Take advantage of our limited time offer. Enter promo code HOLIDAY25 to save up to 25%. See offer details.

 Downtown San Diego Neighborhoods

-Little Italy: A Lively Slice of History in San Diego
+1. Little Italy – A Lively Slice of History in San Diego

 • Great for: Professionals, folks without cars, social people

-If you want to get as much downtown action as you can, look to historic Little Italy: a close-knit, 48-block community teeming with unique restaurants, cultural events, and year-round street festivals.
+If you want to get as much downtown action as you can, look to historic Little Italy: a close-knit, 48-block community teeming with unique local restaurants, cultural events, and year-round street festivals.
 Here you’ll find a waterfront view, live music, a gourmet farmer’s market, and even an Italian-style piazza — complete with a three-tiered fountain to light up the evening crowds.
 It’s a quaint and purposefully explorable area, and easy to access by trolley from virtually anywhere else downtown.
-Fun fact: It’s the largest “Little Italy” in the U.S. (take that, Manhattan!).
+Fun fact: This is not just one of the best family neighborhoods in San Diego — it’s also the largest “Little Italy” in the U.S. (take that, Manhattan!).

-Little Italy offers diverse living options across historic and new construction.
-And despite being one of San Diego’s buzziest downtown neighborhoods, Little Italy is surprisingly affordable, boasting an average home value of $691k (around $220k less than the city’s average, making it one of the more affordable neighborhoods in San Diego for buying) and many rental options in the $2,500-$3,500 range.
+Little Italy offers diverse living options across historic districts and new construction.
+And despite being one of San Diego’s buzziest downtown neighborhoods, Little Italy is surprisingly affordable, boasting an average home value of around $700,900 (about $295,000 less than the city’s average, making it one of the more affordable neighborhoods in San Diego for buying) and an average monthly rent of around $3,075.
 That being said, start your apartment search early to find the best selection; Little Italy doesn’t have as many rental options as other areas of downtown.

 • Great for: Young professionals, walkers, cyclists, retirees